-So that follows right through.
+That follows right through.
 The reason that we're going through these this way is so that we see the consistency that is in all the Bible.
-Now, if you want another study to do beyond this, go back into the Old Testament and look at the things that

-God provided for the poor.
-First of all, He said: "Don't cut out the corners of your field, but leave the gleaning for the needy.
-You shall not deprive them."
-He also even said, "You shall not even muzzle the ox that's treading out the corn."
+If you want another study to do beyond this, go back into the Old Testament and look at the things that God provided for the poor.
+First of all, He said: 'Don't cut out the corners of your field, but leave the gleaning for the needy.
+You shall not deprive them.'
+He also even said, 'You shall not even muzzle the ox that's treading out the corn.'
 Now, how would you like to be an ox treading out the corn and you're hungry as can be and you smell all of this that you're grinding up and you can't even stick your head down there and, you know, grab a little bit of it and eat.

-I know there are times-and I'm sure that Betty, in taking care of her horses, knows this when the horses want all this green grass just on the other side of the fence.
-And I've always notice that when you go up there and pluck out some that green grass and hold it up, boy, that's what they want.
+I know there are times when the horses want all this green grass just on the other side of the fence.
+I've always notice that when you go up there and pluck out some that green grass and hold it up, boy, that's what they want.
 They really like that.

+John shows something that's very, very profound, very important.
+It has a lot to do

+- with our relationship with God

+- with answered prayer

-Now, let's come on back here to 1-John, chapter three.
-Then he shows something that's very, very profound-very important.
-And it has a lot to do with our relationship with God.
-And it has a lot to do with answered prayer.
-It has a lot to do with our relationship one with another.
-1-John 3:18: "My little children, we should not love in word... [now, 'word' here can mean message; also that which you write out.] ...we should not love in word nor with our tongues; rather we should love in [work] deed and in Truth."
+- with our relationship one with another

+1-John 3:18: "My little children, we should not love in word... [message; also that which you write out] ...nor with our tongues; rather, we should love in deed and in Truth."

 Now, 'work' can be in action, in deed in the things that you do, and 'in Truth.'
-There is Truth again, coming up over and over and over and over again in the things that are required for our behavior.
-So we have all of those things are required there.
-Now, I'll just have you put in your notes: Matt.
-5, 6 & 7.
-That's how Christ said that we are to live God's way.
-All the spirit of the law, as we covered in the sermon on the Two Righteousness'-the imputed righteousness of Christ-Christ in you.
-So, what it's supposed to do is to give us the right action
+There is Truth again, coming up over and over again in the things that are required for our behavior.
+We have all of those things that are required there. {note Matt.
+5, 6 & 7; that's how Christ said that we are to live God's way.}

+All the spirit of the Law, as we covered in the sermon on the Two Righteousness'-the imputed righteousness of Christ, Christ in you.
+What it's supposed to do is to give us the right action

 - of faith

 - of love

-- · of belief
+- of belief

 - obedience

 -and all that these things that we're studying stands for in relationship to Christ and what we are to do.
-So it's to be something that is in deed or an action or in work and in Truth.
+It's to be something that is in deed or an action or in work and in Truth.

-Now, what does this do for us?
+What does this do for us?
 It does something profound.
-Now, there is a book called The Code of Jewish Law by Ganzfried and Golden.
+Now, there is a book called Code of Jewish Law by Ganzfried and Goldin.
 In the first paragraph of that book: The whole reason for the laws of Judaism is to make you have a guilty conscience before God.
 That is the total opposite of what God wants us to have.
-Here's what Christ's way is supposed to be doing for us: "And in this way we know that we are of the truth and shall assure our hearts [in His presence] before Him" (v 19).
+Here's what Christ's way is supposed to be doing for us:

+Verse 19: "And in this way we know that we are of the Truth, and shall assure our hearts... [in His presence] ...before Him."
 God wants us to be confident.
 God wants us to be loving.
 We're to fear God, keep His commandments-that is true-but God does not want us to go around with a guilty conscience.